All comparisonsNote-taking apps

 Google Docs

-Notion fails first because workspace blocks and templates create extra decisions.
+Notion fails first because it breaks when workspace blocks and templates create extra decisions.

 Verdict